-Alycia Sellie is currently an Assistant Professor and the Acquisitions Librarian at the Graduate Center Library.
+Alycia Sellie is currently an Assistant Professor and the Associate Librarian for Collections at the Graduate Center Library.

 Alycia has specialized in unique library collections and zine librarianship.
 She debuted the Brooklyn College Library Zine Collection in 2012–a living archive of works made by and for Brooklyn College students.
 Alycia’s work on this collection grew out of her experiences organizing zine events and from making her own publication, The Borough is My Library: A Metropolitan Library Workers’ Zine.